infinum/frontend-handbook/Susy/Guide.md

 ```

 ### Functions
-If for some reason you want to manually set widths of spans or columns, or just need the calculated widths, you can use the functions of the same name as mixins to get it.
+If, for some reason, you want to manually set widths of spans or columns, or just need the calculated widths, you can use the functions of the same name as mixins to get it.

 Examples: